-New Cuban outfielder could see Cards' MLB roster this year
+Cards say Garcia could make it to big leagues this year

 ''My brother has been my role model and has been the goal that I want to reach,'' Adolis said. ''Having him be in the position that he's in is really helpful to me to see where I want to end up eventually.''

-A native of Ciego de Avila, Garcia played for Team Cuba during the 2015 Pan Am Games in Toronto.
-One of his three home runs in the tournament gave Cuba a walkoff win over Puerto Rico in the bronze medal game.
+A native of Ciego de Avila, Garcia played for Cuba during the 2015 Pan AmericaN Games in Toronto.
+One of his three home runs in the tournament gave Cuba a walkoff win over Puerto Rico in the bronze-medal game.